How do you inspire people to pick up poop?

 CLIENT: Chattahoochee Parks Conservancy

-CHALLENGE: Park goers who do not pick up after their dogs are not responding to current shaming efforts.
+CHALLENGE: Park goers who do not pick up after their dogs are not responding to current efforts of fellow park-goers shaming dog owners.

 RESEARCH: I conducted mystery dog walking by borrowing my neighbor’s puppy to walk in the parks in addition to absorbing secondary research of dog-owner culture.
 I found that the vast majority of dog owners thought of their dogs as members of the family.
 A Wired Article states, “Two thirds of Americans live with an animal…90 percent of pet owners think of their dogs and cats as members of the family.
 The dogs are babies, just with paws.